06 July 2009

 All of the questions above require instantaneous recurrent measures to get answered, and these can only be delivered by a personal electrosmog meter.
 Such devices already exist, but in my opinion their price and features can be much improved for the consumer market.

-Below are a few results provided by my low cost device which provides both average electrical field density in Volt per meter and peak statistics for the GSM/DECT, UMTS and Wireless LAN frequency bands.
+Below are a few snapshots of the data output provided by my low cost device which provides both average electrical field density in Volt per meter and peak statistics for the GSM/DECT, UMTS and Wireless LAN frequency bands.

 03 April 2009